AlexAxenti/School-Projects/Project1/README.md

 	./CS1XA3/Project01/project_analyze 3

 As well as inputting one word when prompted by the script

+Reference: https://www.computerhope.com/unix/uegrep.htm for how to use egrep and properly format the 'pattern' when searching for the tag.

 ## Custom Feature File Synchonization
 Description: This script will compare two files (the user will be prompted for the two file paths) line by line